spilth/spilth.org/source/projects/savant.html.md

 title: savant
 ---

-savant is a command-line tool that attempts to make easier to:
+savant is a command-line tool that makes easier to:

-- initialize modern Java Maven projects
+- Initialize modern Java & Kotlin Maven projects
-- search Maven Central for Maven and Gradle dependencies
+- Search Maven Central for Maven and Gradle dependencies
-- add the JavaDocs for your Maven project dependencies to [Dash](https://kapeli.com/dash)
+- Add the JavaDocs for your Maven project dependencies to [Dash](https://kapeli.com/dash)

 ## Installation